E-Residency in Estonia: First Year Summary

 After running the company for a full year, here are our thoughts on this type of setup.

-Great things about it:
+Great things about E-Residency in Estonia:

 - 0% tax unless you distribute dividends.
 This is especially advantageous if you plan to “keep” or reinvest money in the company.
 Contrasting with other tax systems where you have to pay significant amounts of your revenue and/or profit (e.g. in Indonesia it’s ~23%, even if you reinvest the money or simply keep it in the company).